-The right to freedom of movement is contained in s 12 of the Charter and protects three separate rights: the right to move freely within Victoria, the right to enter and leave Victoria, and the right to choose where to live in Victoria.
+25 The right to freedom of movement is contained in section 12 of the Charter and protects three separate rights: the right to move freely within Victoria, the right to enter and leave Victoria, and the right to choose where to live in Victoria.
 Relevantly, it provides that every person lawfully within Victoria has the right to move freely within Victoria.
-It provides protection from unnecessary restrictions upon a person's freedom of movement and extends, generally, to movement without impediment throughout the State and a right of access to places and services used by members of the public, subject to compliance with regulations legitimately made in the public interest.8 The right is directed at restrictions that fall short of physical detention coming within the right to liberty under s 21.9 The right to freedom of movement may be limited where it is reasonable under s 7(2) of the Charter, including where it is necessary to protect public health.10 The right to freedom of movement is one of the most commonly qualified rights.11
+It provides protection from unnecessary restrictions upon a person's freedom of movement and extends, generally, to movement without impediment throughout the State and a right of access to places and services used by members of the public, subject to compliance with regulations legitimately made in the public interest.8 The right is directed at restrictions that fall short of physical detention coming within the right to liberty under section 7(2) of the Charter, including where it is necessary to protect public health.10 The right to freedom of movement is one of the most commonly qualified rights.11